-The following list shall give an overview about commonly used metrics in the context of interference analyses in general:
+The following list shall give an overview about commonly used metrics in the context of interference analyses in general [29]:

-- Signal-to-Noise Ratio (SNR or S/N): the ratio between the desired signal power and the noise power. - Carrier-to-Noise Ratio (CNR or C/R): the same as the SNR of a modulated signal before demodulation.
-Practically, for CNR the power of the desired signal is measured on the useful band whereas for SNR it is measured on the whole band. - Signal-to-Interference-and-Noise Ratio (SINR): the ratio between the desired signal power and the interference plus noise power. - Carrier-to-Noise-and-Interference Ratio (CNIR): the same as the SINR of a modulated signal before demodulation. - Signal-to-Interference Ratio (SIR or S/I): the ratio between the desired signal power and the interference power. - Carrier-to-Interference Ratio (CIR or C/I): the same as the SIR of a modulated signal before demodulation. - Geometry Factor: The geometry factor (GF) is the lower bound for the instantaneous SINR.
+- Signal-to-Noise Ratio (SNR or S/N): the ratio between the signal power and the noise power. - Carrier-to-Noise Ratio (CNR or C/N): The ratio of carrier or signal power to the whitenoise power in a specified bandwidth. - Signal-to-Interference-and-Noise Ratio (SINR): the ratio between the signal power and the interference plus noise power. - Carrier-to-Noise-and-Interference Ratio (CNIR): The ratio of carrier or signal power to the white-noise and interference power in a specified bandwidth. - Signal-to-Interference Ratio (SIR or S/I): the ratio between the signal power and the interference power. - Carrier-to-Interference Ratio (CIR or C/I): The ratio of carrier or signal power to the interference power in a specified bandwidth. - Geometry Factor: The geometry factor (GF) is the lower bound for the instantaneous SINR.
 It does not consider the effects of fast-fading and possible gains of scheduling in the frequency domain.
-It is defined as the average power ratio of the serving node to the average power of all interfering nodes plus noise. - Outage probability: The probability that Signal to Noise Ratio (SNR) (for interferencefree case) or Signal to Interference plus Noise Ratio (SINR) (for interference-prone case) is less than a predefined threshold.
+It is defined as the average power ratio of the serving node to the average power of all interfering nodes plus noise. - Outage probability: The probability that Signal to Noise Ratio (SNR) (for interference-free case) or Signal to Interference plus Noise Ratio (SINR) (for interference-prone case) is less than a predefined threshold.
 An outage event can be interpreted as a communication not satisfying a specific QoS due to a degraded received signal quality [9].